22

 TypeScript:

 TypeScript itself does not affect runtime performance, as it compiles down to plain JavaScript.
-However, the benefits of TypeScript's type checking, debugging, and error prevention can lead to more efficient development cycles, and in turn, better-performing applications due to fewer runtime errors.
+However, the benefits of TypeScript's type checking, debugging, and error prevention can lead to more efficient development cycles and, in turn, better-performing applications due to fewer runtime errors.

 Which One Should You Use?